 Meet the team in Albania: Kristina, Aurel and Ilir

 Kristina, Aurel and Ilir are the heart and soul behind our riding holidays in Albania.
-The three of them have inseparable since childhood and have come a long way together, from growing up in a country immersed in political turmoil to setting up their very own trail riding business in the Albanian mountains.
+The three of them have been inseparable since childhood and have come a long way together, from growing up in a country immersed in political turmoil to setting up their very own trail riding business in the Albanian mountains.

 Kristina recounts their story for us.